Chicken Angara Recipe

 To Marinate The Chicken

-Chicken – I like to use bone-in skinless chicken pieces to make this curry as the bones lend a lot of flavor.
-If you are not a bone-in chicken person, then you can use boneless chicken cut into small pieces.
+Chicken – I prefer using bone-in, skinless chicken pieces (curry cut) to make this curry, as the bones contribute a significant amount of flavor.
+If you are not a fan of bone-in chicken, you can use boneless chicken cut into small pieces.

-You will also need plain yogurt (dahi, curd), crispy fried onions, ginger garlic paste, fresh tomatoes, Kashmiri red chili powder, turmeric powder, salt, garam masala powder, and Kasuri methi.
+You will also need plain yogurt (dahi, curd), crispy fried onions (birista), ginger garlic paste, fresh tomatoes, Kashmiri red chili powder, turmeric powder, salt, garam masala powder, and dried fenugreek leaves (Kasuri methi).

-You can either make crispy fried onions at home or buy them out.
+You can either make crispy fried onions at home or buy them.

 To Roast And Grind